Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+We have a duty to ensure that our advancements uplift everyone, not just the privileged."

+**Isabella**: "If we prioritize profit over ethics, we risk repeating the mistakes of the past.
+We must advocate for policies that protect the vulnerable, not just the economy."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*